dekked/subtitleworkshop/README.rst

 * I never used a Version Control System when I wrote this; in fact I didn't even know they existed.
 * A paid programmer producing code like this for a living should probably be fired.
 * Expect lack of comments, bad programming style, bad code organization, misuse of the Object-Oriented programming paradigm.
 * Expect really complicated ways of doing really simple stuff (like subtitle parsing).
-I didn't know about regular expressions at the time.
-I was just really persistent and had the time to experiment with many approaches to handle any problem I came up with.
+I didn't even know about regular expressions at the time I started this.
+I was just a really persistent kid and had enough free time to experiment with many approaches to handle any problem I came up with.
 * Fortunately, I have improved with the years... ;-)

 With all that said, I hope this is useful for someone :-)